Compare 6 Cabo San Lucas Fishing Charters

 - 10 Must See Cities and Towns While Traveling in Baja

 Baja California Sur, located on the southern half of the Baja Peninsula, is a region of stunning contrasts—where desert landscapes meet turquoise seas and charming towns blend culture, adventure, and relaxation.
 From world-class beaches to historic missions, each destination offers something unique.
-1. La Paz La Paz, the capital of Baja California Sur, is known… Read more: 10 Must See Cities and Towns While Traveling in Baja - Cabo San Lucas
+1. La Paz La Paz Food Scene The capital of Baja California Sur,… Read more: 10 Must See Cities and Towns While Traveling in Baja - Cabo San Lucas

 Cabo San Lucas, located at the southern tip of Mexico’s Baja California Peninsula, has transformed from a quiet fishing village into one of the country’s most popular tourist destinations.
 Originally inhabited by the Pericú people, the area was first encountered by Spanish explorers in the 16th century.
 For centuries, Cabo remained relatively isolated, known mainly… Read more: Cabo San Lucas - San Jose del Cabo